Mailbox Email Limits In Outlook.com

 Many email service providers limit the number of emails you can send each day.
 Unless you hand over some cash to them.

 This blog helps you understand the Outlook.com daily email send limit.
-Which is important for those that want to send an email to a mailing list, through Outlook.com.
+This is important for those that want to send an email to a mailing list, through Outlook.com.

-One thing I want to mention is that there is a difference between an Outlook.com email account (like firstname.lastname@example.org) and using the Outlook.com website to send and receive emails for your business email (email@example.com).
+One thing to note.
+There’s a difference between an Outlook.com email account (like email@example.com).
+And using Outlook to send and receive emails for a business email address (like firstname.lastname@example.org )

 Daily Limit to Send Emails for Outlook.com Email Addresses

 If you have an Outlook.com email address and you want to send mass emails from that email address.

 Microsoft sets your daily send limit depending on your Outlook.com ‘reputation‘.

 Your Outlook.com reputation is determined using the following factors: